seanmpuckett/sai/docs/comps.md

 	friends has
 	  return .age >= rentAge[.province]

-#### HAS VIA
+#### HAS USING

-You can integrate function calls into a composed comprehension using the **via** keyword immediately following the comprehension keyword itself.
+You can integrate function calls into a composed comprehension by adding the **using** keyword immediately following the comprehension keyword itself.

-**Who can rent a car? (vnamed task)**
+**Who can rent a car? (named task)**

 	set CanRent to task as row
 	  return row.age >= rentAge[row.province]

 	... later ...

-	friends has via CanRent
+	friends has using CanRent

-In composed comprehensions, the **via** keyword signals that the following expression is a function that should be called.
+In composed comprehensions, the **using** keyword signals that the following expression is a function that should be called.

-In this usage, **has via** is almost exactly like Javascript’s `Array.prototype.filter` method though with a much broader range of applicability.
+In this usage, **has using** is almost exactly like Javascript’s `Array.prototype.filter` method, though with a much broader range of applicability.

 ### Sorting